Afraid To Let Go

 My head was swimming!

-I couldn't find balance, tripping over my emotions,
+I couldn't find balance, tripping over my emotions;

-and drip by drip, I felt her life force weakening.
+And drip by drip, I felt her life force weakening.

 I wanted to rip that needle out!

-but I controlled myself, held her hand,
+Yet, I gathered myself, held her hand,

 and watched her peacefully depart this life.